 - *J. J. Grandville: Illustrations des Fables de La Fontaine (1838-1840)

-In Volume 1, Book 6.1 (1668) of his Fables, Jean de la Fontaine tells about man’s lack of gratitude.
-This particular fable is one of the finest fables La Fontaine wrote, but I have not found an English translation of it.
+In Volume 1, Book 6.1 (1668) of his Fables, Jean de La Fontaine tells about man’s lack of gratitude.
+This particular fable is one of La Fontaine finest.

 As you know, the snake (le serpent) lost his reputation when he tempted Eve into eating the forbidden fruit: the apple.
 However, La Fontaine had the brilliant idea of comparing man with the snake and succeeded in vilifying, not the snake, but humankind.